-934 WALKING FOR FITNESS
+934 WALKING AND FITNESS

 Fitness walking has many positive health benefits including the improvement of cardiovascular health.
 Walking has become a very popular activity for all age groups because of the numerous health benefits.
-In addition to participating in a walking program, students will discuss safety, proper stretching, proper footwear, health benefits, nutrition, and goal setting.
+In addition to participating in a walking program, students will discuss and demonstrate walking safety, flexibility, proper footwear, health benefits, nutrition, various weight training exercises and goal setting.

-935 YOGA/RELAXATION AND FITNESS
+935 YOGA AND FITNESS

 While the age-old study of Yoga involves diversity in cultures and methods, this course will focus on basic Hatha Yoga movements and relaxation.
 Studying Yoga will allow students to understand and explain health benefits of stretching and relaxation for young adults.
+Students will also discuss and demonstrate health benefits, nutrition, various weight training exercises and goal setting.
 This is a secular course chanting and praying are not included.
 Although mats are available, students are strongly encouraged to bring in their own yoga mat.